 The C language

 The C language was co-developed with UNIX and played and important part in the ICT history.
-It was a small language with little overhead.
-Unfortunately in the use of it it had some issues as well:
+C is a small yet powerful language with little overhead.
+Unfortunately the use of C let to some issues:

 - dangling pointers